nicola-strappazzon/dacfy/README.md

 ## Install on Linux - DEB

-This method can be used on Debian, Ubuntu, and related distributions.
-The example below is for Intel/AMD systems; for an ARM architecture, replace "amd64" with "arm64" in both lines.
+This method works on Debian, Ubuntu, and related distributions.
+The example below is for Intel/AMD systems.
+For ARM architectures, replace "amd64" with "arm64" in both commands.

 ```bash
 curl -LO https://github.com/nicola-strappazzon/dacfy/releases/latest/download/dacfy_amd64.deb